 Read and discuss Rabbi Harold Kushner’s new book.
 Rabbi Kushner is a familiar author whose most famous book, “When Bad things Happen to Good People,“ had universal appeal, addressing his pain after the loss of his son.
 Rabbi Kushner continued to write deeply compassionate and moving books exploring some of the basic ethical questions: how good do you have to be, how much is enough.
 Recently he published his thirteenth volume: “Nine Essential Things I’ve Learned About Life.”
 Join with others as we read and discuss together this collection of thoughts about life and how to live it.
 Tuition is $36 and includes the book.
-To register contact Lisa or register online
+To register contact Tori or register online

 Rabbi Stampfer: “What’s So Good About the Good Book?”
 An Introduction to the Bible.
 Begins Thur, Oct.
 4, 11am

 Join Rabbi Stampfer for this introductory session to learn more about his fall 2018-19 emeritus class (Thursdays beginning on October 4, 11:00am).
 Rabbi Stampfer would like to know what you would like to learn about the Bible.
 Please email or bring a copy of your expectations for the course to the session.
 The tuition is $50.00/person, which includes the text Introduction to the Bible by Christina Hayes of Yale University.
-To register contact Lisa or register online
+To register contact Tori or register online